KBES

 KBES (89.5 FM) is a non-commercial Assyrian radio station broadcasting a world ethnic format.
 Licensed to Ceres, California, United States, the station serves the Central Valley area.
-The station is owned by Bet Nahrain, Inc., alongside the KBSV radio station.
+The station is owned by Bet Nahrain, Inc., alongside KBSV.

 History

-KBES was first founded in 1979 and had its first broadcast on September 2nd of that year.
+KBES was first founded in 1979 and had its first broadcast on September 2 of that year.
 The station was founded by Sargon Dadesho the owner of Bet-Nahrain, Inc., who stated that the channel was unique in providing non-commercial, educational programming to the Assyrian community in Ceres.
 Dadesho also stated that KBES would be the first Assyrian radio station in the whole world.

 The station had a construction permit dated back to 1977 and received a license to cover the area of Ceres later in January 1978.
 The station would cover primarily Assyrian related topics and culture.